 Regular sexual health screenings and exams can help protect your health and your partners’ health.
-Regular STI screenings are important if you are sexually active, because a person can have an STI and not have any symptoms.
+Regular screening or testing for sexually transmitted infections (STIs) is important if you are sexually active because a person can have an STI and not have any symptoms.
 Screenings allow infections to be found and treated early and can help prevent more serious problems from developing.
 Student Health Services offers a variety of services to help students maintain their sexual health:

 - Gynecological exams

 - Vaccination for HPV and Hepatitis B